Photo by Daphne Kokot

-Yesterday, the Greek Ministry of Justice, Transparency, and Human Rights proposed a new law that would recognize same-sex civil partnerships for the first time ever in Greece.
-This is obviously great news for the Greek LGBTQ community, who over the last few years have suffered extreme bullying from members of the Greek Orthodox Church, the right-wing organization Golden Dawn, and even some MPs.
+Yesterday, the Greek Ministry of Justice, Transparency and Human Rights proposed a new law that would recognise same-sex civil partnerships for the first time ever in Greece.
+This is obviously great news for the Greek LGBTQ community, who over the last few years have suffered extreme bullying from members of the Greek Orthodox Church, rigth wing organisation Golden Dawn and even some MPs.
 Even though the plan seems positive, some gay rights activists have some concerns.

-The bill—now submitted to the Greek Parliament—is expected to be put to a vote in July, which gives different organizations a window of opportunity to propose improvements.
+The bill – now submitted to the Greek Parliament – is expected to be put to a vote in July, which gives different organisations a window of opportunity to propose improvements.

 Earlier this year, the Greek office of the International Helsinki Federation for Human Rights (GHM) submitted an action to the European Court of Human Rights because of the exclusion of civil partnerships.
 In a statement to VICE, their Department of Sexual Orientation and Gender Identity said:

-I contacted some couples who had previously appealed their civil union caseto the European Court of Human Rights to ask them how they felt about this new bill, including Alkis and Michael, who were married abroad and whose marriage won't be recognized in Greece if the new bill passes.
+I contacted some couples who had previously appealed their civil union caseto the European Court of Human Rights to ask them how they felt about this new bill.
+I talked to Alkis and Michael who were married abroad.
+Namely, the new bill won't recognise their marriage in Greece.

 "The proposed law is clearly positive.
 Fingers crossed it moves ahead and gets passed but I don't ave my hopes too high up.
 We've seen it all before.
 I'm not a lawyer and will obviously need to read the proposal thoroughly before I form any real opinion.
 My initial thought is that I would prefer it, if it didn't require a presidential decree to be implemented.
 I feel like that could hold it back," Alkis said.